jean-pierre-briot/ContinuatorPy/README.md

 When starting the Continuator, the PreMemory.pickle file (if existing) is used as initial memory (trees and continuations dictionaries).
 Conversely, when the Continuator finishes (after some threshold silence - no more playing from the user), the built memory is saved in the PostMemory.pickle file, thus being available for possible reuses (as initial memory).

 This software may be extended with additional features, present in the original version by François (viewpoints, pitch region, bias, that we actually have also implemented).
-But our experiments so far show that this simpler (and more pedagogical) version in general is sufficient for interesting medical experiments.
+But our experiments so far show that this simpler (and more pedagogical) version in general is sufficient for interesting musical experiments.
 The main addition would be: an interface and a belief propagation model to enforce (a restricted set of) possible constraints.
 On this topic, see papers by François Pachet and Pierre Roy et al. about Markov constraints.

 To run the Continuator, you need at first to import (download and install) the following additional (non default) Python libraries, with the corresponding commands: